Easy-to-read medicine information about colchicine – what it is, how to take colchicine safely and possible side effects.

 - Do not drink grapefruit juice while you are on colchicine.
 This is because grapefruit juice increases the risk that you will experience side-effects from the colchicine.

-- Never take more than the dose on the bottle
+- Never take more than the dose prescribed by your doctor.

 - Stop taking colchicine immediately if you develop tummy pain, diarrhoea (runny poos), nausea or vomiting, even if you still have gout pain.